Taos

 At the end of Bent Street, B.E.E.Spoke Boutique & Art Café brings together thoughtful design, local art, and one of the best cups of coffee in town.
 The boutique side offers a curated mix of women’s clothing—soft neutrals, timeless essentials, and pieces chosen for comfort, quality, and ease.
 Handmade jewelry, candles, and small-batch gifts add a personal, creative touch.

 Just beyond the racks, the Art Café serves locally roasted coffee, matcha, and teas in a calm, art-filled space.
 It’s a quiet spot to pause, meet a friend, or linger after a stroll through town.
-Open daily, with extended hours Thursday through Monday until 7 p.m., it’s one of the few places in Taos where you can still find an excellent cup as the evening settles in.
+Open daily, often with extended hours until 7 p.m., it’s one of the few places in Taos where you can still find an excellent cup as the evening settles in.

 Unhurried, welcoming, and quietly stylish—B.E.E.Spoke reflects the spirit of Taos itself.